neilpeterson/talk-terraform-workshop/03-string-interpolation/README.md

 We now want to add an Azure Container Instance to the configuration.
 When doing so, we have two challenges.

 a.
 The container instance must have a globally unique fully qualified domain name.

+To solve this, you can use a second Terraform provider named random to generate a random string that can be appended to a base FQDN name.
+This can be seen around line 6 in the below configuration.

 b.
 The container instance needs to be created inside of the resource group that is also defined in the configuration.

+To solve this, you can use consume the name from the **azure_resource_group** resource, and interpolate the value in the container instance configuration.

 Replace the contentes of **main.tf** with the following configuration.